turbot/steampipe-plugin-guardrails/docs/tables/guardrails_smart_folder.md

 # Table: guardrails_smart_folder

-Smart folders in Turbot allow groups of policies to be applied across a collection of resources.
+Smart folders in Turbot Guardrails allow groups of policies to be applied across a collection of resources.

 ## Examples